-Power BI Workspace is a collection of Dashboards, reports, Workbooks, and Datasets.
-This is the complete work area of your organization.
-In this article, we will show you, How to create Power BI Workspace with practical example.
+Power BI Workspace is a collection of Dashboards, Reports, Workbooks, and Datasets.
+The Power BI workspace is the complete work area of your organization.
+In this article, we show you how to create Power BI Workspace with a practical example.

-As you can see from the below screenshot, currently there is only one workspace available for this account.
-This is the default workplace created by the Power BI service.
+As you can see from the screenshot below, currently, there is only one workspace available for this account.
+It is the default workplace created by the Power BI service.

 How to Create Power BI Workspace